nf-core/cageseq/docs/usage.md

 Do not load `igenomes.config` when running the pipeline.
 You may choose this option if you observe clashes between custom parameters and those supplied in `igenomes.config`.

+## Ribosomal RNA removal

+If rRNA removal is desired (for example, metatranscriptomics), add the following command line parameters.
+--removeRiboRNA

+Instructs to use SortMeRNA to remove reads related to ribosomal RNA (or any patterns found in the sequences defined by --rRNA_database_manifest).
+--saveNonRiboRNAReads

+By default, non-rRNA FastQ files will not be saved to the results directory.
+Specify this flag (or set to true in your config file) to copy these files when complete.
+--rRNA_database_manifest

+By default, rRNA databases in github biocore/sortmerna/rRNA_databases are used.
+Here the path to a text file can be provided that contains paths to fasta files (one per line, no ' or " for file names) that will be used for database creation for SortMeRNA instead of the default ones.
+You can see an example in the directory assets/rrna-default-dbs.txt.
+Consequently, similar reads to these sequences will be removed.

 ## Job resources

 ### Automatic resubmission